bakame-php/stackwatch/README.md

 // $duration is the execution time in nanosecond using hrtime instead of microtime
 ````

-The method returns a `Metrics` class with readonly methods for each metric.
+The method returns a `Metrics` class with readonly properties for each metric.

 ```php
 use Bakame\Stackwatch\Profiler;